BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/README.md

 ## Change in plan
 As we find that Nginx takes response of Kubernetes external traffic, Our MVP changes to tracing Nginx with Jaeger.

+## Vision & Goals
+We will implement end-to-end tracing for Kubernetes on the data-plane.
+This includes instrumenting one or more subsystems within the Kubernetes structure.
+As data-plane features become a part of the flow and behavior of an application, implementing trace points within them allows for a cross-layer, enabling a complex and deeper understanding of Kubernetes behavior.
+If issues come up in a distributed cluster operated by Kubernetes, tracing is an idea method to resolve said issues.

 ## Instructions of the project:
 1. Create a cluster on MOC: https://github.com/BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/blob/master/instructions/Instruction%20of%20create%20a%20cluster%20on%20moc.md
 2. Deploy Kubernetes on MOC cluster: https://github.com/BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/blob/master/instructions/Instruction%20of%20install%20Kubernetes%20on%20MOC.md
 3. Set up Jaeger on MOC instance and show GUI on local computer: https://github.com/BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/blob/master/instructions/Install%20Jaeger%20on%20MOC%20node.md
 4. Kubernetes logging: https://github.com/BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/blob/master/instructions/Kubernetes%20logging.md
 5. Containerize an application and make it a service in Kubernetes cluster: https://github.com/BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/blob/master/instructions/Containerize%20an%20application%20and%20make%20it%20a%20service.md%20on%20MOC%20cluster.md

 ## Concepts and components of the project
 ●	Tracing: Tracing is a method to understand the performance/correctness of deploying distributed applications.
 When an app makes a request, it will generate a unique request ID and we name it as ‘Traceing ID’.
 Tracing ID propagate through the system with the request.
 Every time the request calls a component of the system, an event labeled by request's tracing ID is triggered.
 If we collect all the events and sort them into different requests by tracing ID, we will see series of events like 'threads' belongs to different requests, from which we can understand apps' behavior.